qarmin/czkawka/instructions/Instruction.md

 ## Config/Cache files
 Currently, Czkawka stores few config and cache files on disk:
 - `czkawka_gui_config.txt` - stores configuration of GUI which may be loaded at startup
-- `cache_similar_image_SIZE_HASH_FILTER.bin/json` - stores cache data and hashes which may be used later without needing to compute image hash again..
-Each algorithms uses its own file, because hashes are completely different in each.
+- `cache_similar_image_SIZE_HASH_FILTER.bin/json` - stores cache data and hashes which may be used later without needing to compute image hash again.
+Each algorithms use its own file, because hashes are completely different in each.
 - `cache_broken_files.txt` - stores cache data of broken files
 - `cache_duplicates_HASH.txt` - stores cache data of duplicated files, to not suffer too big of a performance hit when saving/loading file, only already fully hashed files bigger than 5MB are stored.
 Similar files with replaced `Blake3` to e.g. `SHA256` may be shown, when support for new hashes will be introduced in Czkawka.
 - `cache_similar_videos.bin/json` - stores cache data of video files.

 Editing `bin` files may cause showing strange crashes, so in case of having any, removing these files should help.
 It is possible to modify files with JSON extension(may be helpful when moving files to different disk or trying to use cache file on different computer).
 To do this, it is required to enable in settings option to generate also cache json file.
 Next file can be changed/modified.
-By default cache files with `bin` extension are loaded, but if it is missing(can be renamed or removed), then data from json file is loaded if exists.
+By default, cache files with `bin` extension are loaded, but if it is missing(can be renamed or removed), then data from json file is loaded if exists.

 Config files are located in this path: